Green-Software-Foundation/if-plugins/src/lib/cloud-instance-metadata/README.md

 - `vcpus-allocated`: number of vCPUs allocated to this instance
 - `vcpus-total`: total number of vCPUs available to this instance

-## IEF Implementation
+## IF Implementation

-IEF implements this plugin using data from Cloud Carbon Footprint.
+IF implements this plugin using data from Cloud Carbon Footprint.
 This allows determination of cpu for type of instance in a cloud and can be invoked as part of a plugin pipeline defined in a `manifest`.

 Cloud Instance Metadata currently implements only for 'AWS'.

 ## Usage

-In IEF, the plugin is called from a `manifest`.
+In IF, the plugin is called from a `manifest`.
 A `manifest` is a `.yaml` file that contains configuration metadata and usage inputs.
 This is interpreted by the command line tool, `ie`.
 The plugin config shall be empty.
 Each input is expected to contain `cloud/vendor` and `cloud/instance-type` fields.

 You can see example Typescript invocations for each vendor below: